-Prader-Willi syndrome is a congenital (present from birth) disease.
+Prader-Willi syndrome is a disease that is present from birth (congenital).
 It affects many parts of the body.
-People with this condition are obese, have reduced muscle tone and mental ability, and have sex glands that produce little or no hormones.
+People with this condition feel hungry all the time and become obese.
+They also have poor muscle tone, reduced mental ability, and underdeveloped sex organs.

 Signs of Prader-Willi syndrome may be seen at birth.

 - Trouble feeding as an infant, with poor weight gain

 - Narrowed head at the temples

 - Very small hands and feet in comparison to the child's body

 Children have an intense craving for food.
 They will do almost anything to get food, including hording.
 This can result in rapid weight gain and morbid obesity.
 Morbid obesity may lead to:

 Genetic testing is available to test children for Prader-Willi syndrome.